swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

 -7 % 2 == 1 // true
 ```

-There is also a minor correctness risk in misinterpreting something like `value % 2 == 0`, particularly when used in a more complex statement, when compared to `value.isEven`.
+There is also a minor correctness risk in misinterpreting something like `value % 2 == 0`, particularly when used in a more complex statement, when compared to `value.isEven`, e.g. `bytes > 0 && bytes % 4 == 0`.

 **Performance:** It's _possible_ that `isDivisible` could be implemented in a more performant way than `% denominator == 0` for more complex types, such as a BigInteger/BigNum type.